FruitGooseKSP/ParachutesLetsUseMaths/README.md

 NOTES

 - the game gives a bonus for using radial chutes in symmetry.
-PLUM checks this in a very basic way (checking if the number of chutes is even).
-Therefore you should always apply     radial chutes in multiples of 2 or the bonus will not be taken into account and give an incorrect prediction.
-This may be addressed in future updates.
+This is not directly editable, however can be indirectly edited through the options.
 - Although fairly accurate for single chutes on basic vessels, you can expect an error of around 10% when using multiple chutes or mixing and matching chutes.
 This is due to         variances in drag of parts, pressures and a hidden stock modifier.
 - Although reasonably accurate (dispite the potential error described above) PLUM is intended as a guide only!
 The manufacturer accepts no responsibilty for vessels being           destroyed though incorrect calculation.
 USE AT YOUR OWN RISK!!